sonwanesuresh95/pos_tags_nltk/README.md

 # pos_tags_nltk
-WebApp for generating PoS tags using NLTK library
+WebApp for generating Parts of Speech tags using NLTK library
 ## Info
 This is an webapp which generates <b>PoS tags</b> on input text using <b>NLTK</b>
 ## Usage